royfrancis/pophelper/README.md

 # pophelper 1.1.6

 `pophelper` is an R package and web app to analyse and visualise population structure. `pophelper` curently supports output files generated from population analysis programs such as ADMIXTURE, fastSTRUCTURE, STRUCTURE and TESS.
-The `pophelper` package can be used to tabulate runs, summarise runs, estimate *K* using the Evanno method, export files for CLUMPP, generate barplot figures, spatial plots and interpolation using geographical coordinates.
+The `pophelper` package can be used to tabulate runs, summarise runs, estimate *K* using the Evanno method, export files for CLUMPP and generate barplot figures.
+As a bonus, experimental features include spatial plots and interpolation using geographical coordinates, which may be removed or moved elsewhere in future.

 For a detailed demonstration, refer the [vignette](https://dl.dropboxusercontent.com/u/78814791/sites/pophelpervignette/vignette_v116.html).
 Click [here](https://www.youtube.com/playlist?list=PLcQHvdPK8df1p_ZtpHOs9hUj6aNR670j_) to watch video tutorials based on version 1.1.5.
 New versions and updates are shown only on this GitHub page.

 ## Installation
 You need to have R (> 3.1.2) statistical package installed on your system.
 [R](https://www.r-project.org/) is open-source and freely available to download for Windows, Mac and other OS.
 Then, install the 'devtools' package.
 Then, you can install `pophelper` from `github` using the `devtools` package.

 ```coffee
 #install devtools package from CRAN